 Top 4 Things to Look for in a Corporate Event Planner

 Not sure where to look?
-Consider reaching out to professional groups like Meeting Professionals International (MPI), the International Live Events Association (ILEA) or the National Association of Catering and Events (NACE).
-Not only will you find professional meeting/event planners within those groups, you’re also likely to find relevant event planning publications to assist in your search.
+Consider reaching out to professional groups like Meeting Professionals International (MPI), the International Live Events Association (ILEA),or the National Association of Catering and Events (NACE).
+Not only will you find professional meeting/event planners within those groups but you’re also likely to find relevant event planning publications to assist in your search.

 Sometimes, it’s hard to measure the capacity of someone’s soft skills.
-However, when hiring a corporate event planner, it is vitally important that they exemplify the following skillsets.
-So, be sure to include them in interviews as part of your vetting process.
+When hiring a corporate event planner, however, it’s vitally important that they exemplify the following skillsets:

-- Communication Skills: Along with interpersonal skills, it extremely important that your corporate event planner is always on the same page with you.
+•Communication skills: Along with all the requisite interpersonal skills, it’s extremely important that your corporate event planner is always on the same page with you.
 Do they keep the lines of communication open?
-Do they communicate any trouble-shooting issues that may arise?
+Do they communicate any troubleshooting issues that may arise?
 Are they able to get their points across effectively and swiftly without creating larger issues?

 As you can see, there’s a lot that goes into becoming a corporate event planner.
 It requires experience and integrity, grace under fire and nerves of steel.
 Thankfully, our decades in the event industry have given us a keen eye for finding individuals with both the general and specialized talents to make truly great corporate event planners.
 So, if you’re looking for a world-class event management experience, reach out to us today.
 We’d love to hear from you!